 Admire the artwork of more than 70 artisans each month during Baldwin Park’s First Friday Festival, a free sidewalk festival held monthly along New Broad Street.
 Events are both family and pet-friendly.

 While this annual event hosted by Smithsonian Magazine only happens once a year, it’s worth mentioning, especially since several Orlando museums participate.
 Held annually in September, Museum Day Live! grants you free admission for two to museums throughout the country.
 Past participating museums in Orlando include the Orange County Regional History Museum, Orlando Museum of Art, and The Mennello Museum of American Art.

 32. Quantum Leap Winery

 Florida’s only sustainable winery, Quantum Leap Winery, is located right here in Orlando’s Mills 50 district.
 Take a free tour of this environmentally-friendly winery by visiting during open tasting room hours (Tuesday-Saturday 12-8pm) and requesting a winery tour.
-The winery also hosts monthly “Wine Down” events on the 2nd Friday of each month from 7-10pm.
-Admission is free to this event as well.

 33. Lakeridge Winery